Akhila58/Akhila58/README.md

 ### 🚀 About Me

-- 🔭 Full-Stack Developer with a strong interest in **backend engineering**, **system design**, and **Generative AI**
+- 💼 Currently working as a **Junior Full Stack Developer at XYZ Company**
-- 🧠 Experienced in building scalable REST APIs and AI-powered applications using **Python, FastAPI, React.js**, and modern databases
+- 🧠 Build scalable REST APIs and AI-powered applications with **Python, FastAPI, React.js**, and modern databases
-- 🤖 Hands-on experience with **LLMs, RAG, LangChain, LangGraph**, vector databases, and AI agent workflows
+- 🤖 Hands-on with **LLMs, RAG, LangChain, LangGraph**, vector databases, and AI agent workflows shipped 3+ end-to-end GenAI projects
-- 📈 Currently strengthening my knowledge of **system design, database scaling, caching, replication, load balancing**, and distributed systems
+- 📈 Deepening my **system design** skills scaling, caching, replication, load balancing, distributed systems
-- 🎯 Passionate about building **scalable, reliable, production-ready applications** while growing as a backend & AI-focused engineer
+- 🎯 Focused on building **reliable, production-ready software** and growing as a backend & GenAI-focused engineer
 - 🎓 B.Tech in Computer Science and Engineering, Aditya College of Engineering and Technology (2022 – 2026)

 ---